 Earbrass is cornered by an irate reader, who believes a character in the novel is modeled on him.
 Not only has this happened with my fiction, I also have a Smedley stalker who shows up at places to argue with me.

 What’s amazing is that The Unstrung Harp was Gorey’s first book, originally published in 1953, and yet reading it, you’d think it was written by an established author reflecting on his career by way of self-mockery.
 Nope.
 Instead Gorey wrote a prophetic parody of the writing life, a blueprint of absurdity.
-Fortunately for me, the humor only grows with each re-read.
+For me, the humor only grows with each re-read.